telavivmakers/geek_code/README.md

 Where, in general, your political views on different social issues fall.
 The + and – ratings here roughly indicate left/right on the political spectrum.

 Subcategories (give yourself a geek point if your first thought was 'actually, subsubcategories')

+As of v4 some new subcategories are added to the PS and PE categories.

 ```
 	PSG = green politics/sustainability/climate